- What we collect

-The Library holds the greatest collection in the world of material relating to Australia and the Australian people.
-It ranges from the earliest European works about the Great Southern Land to the most current publications.
-The collection includes all formats of material, from books and magazines to pictures, photographs, maps, sheet music, oral history recordings, manuscript papers, ephemera and much, much more!
+The Library holds the nation's largest resource of materials relating to Australia and the Australian people.
+The collections range from the earliest European works about the Great Southern Land to the most current publications.

 The Library also has considerable collections of general overseas and rare book materials, as well as world-class Asian and Pacific collections which augment the Australiana collections.